Unsupervised phase discovery with deep anomaly detection

 We calculate the ground states by means of the Density Matrix Renormalization Group algorithm (DMRG) in terms of Tensor Networks, i.e. Matrix Product States (MPS) \cite{2011_SCHOLLWOCK,Orus2013}.
 A general multipartite state of $L$ parties with local dimension $d$ $\ket{\Psi} = \sum_{\bm{\sigma}} c_{\bm{\sigma}} \ket{\bm{\sigma}}$, where $\bm{\sigma}=\sigma_1\ldots\sigma_ L$ is the vector of local indices $\sigma_i = 1,\ldots,d$, can always be decomposed into products of tensors with the aid of the singular value decomposition.
 We use the convention of Vidal \cite{Vidal2003}, and write our ground state in the MPS form

 At site $i$, $\{\Gamma^{\sigma_i}\}$ is a set of $d$ matrices and $\Lambda^{[i]}$ the diagonal singular value matrix of a bipartition of the chain between site $i$ and $i+1$, i.e. the Schmidt values (see \cite{2011_SCHOLLWOCK}).
 One then approximates the exact ground state by keeping only the $\chimax$ largest Schmidt values for each partition, where $\chimax$ is known as the bond dimension.
 This is the best approximation of the full state in terms of the Frobenius norm and enables us to handle big system sizes.
 Eq. (\ref{eq:ansatz_mps}) corresponds to finite length and open boundary conditions.
-The DMRG algorithm can also be formulated in the thermodynamic limit for infinite MPS (iMPS) \cite{Vidal2006,McCulloch2007,Orus2008}.
-In this case, instead of a finite chain we have a finite and repeating unit cell of length $L$.
-In either case, the entanglement entropy at bond $i$ is given by
+Here, we use the version formulated in the thermodynamic limit for infinite MPS (iMPS) \cite{Vidal2006,McCulloch2007,Orus2008}.
+In this case, instead of a finite chain, we are effectively operating in the thermodynamic limit and have a finite but repeating unit cell of length $L_\infty$.

 We use the Schmidt values $\Lambda^{[i]}$ as our input data $x$ to explore the phase diagram and ambiguously refer to it as ES.
 Our numerical results support the functionality of using this anomaly detection scheme with ES as we get near-constant losses for states of the training region and significantly higher losses for unknown phases.
 The method generalizes well with similar losses for states inside and outside the training region.
 As we will see below, the method works even well for transitions of Berezinskii-Kosterlitz-Thouless (BKT) type, where the exact transition point is hard to determine in terms of observable correlation functions, and symmetry protected topological (i.e. global) order.